valkey-io/valkey-doc/topics/index.md

 * [Transactions](transactions.md): Valkey's approach to atomic transactions.
 * [Client side caching](client-side-caching.md): How a client can be notified by the server when a key has changed.
 * [Keyspace notifications](notifications.md): Get notifications of keyspace events via Pub/Sub.
+* [Keyspace management](keyspace.md): How to alter, query, and navigate the keyspace.
 * [Protocol specification](protocol.md): The client-server protocol, for client authors.
+* [Sentinel client spec](sentinel-clients.md): How to build clients for Valkey Sentinel.

 Server-side scripting in Valkey
 ---